-In an attempt to make sense of this pain, we created a personal "myth of lost love."
+In an attempt to make sense of this pain, we created a personal "myth of lost love" (I describe this concept in greater detail in my book Deeper Dating.)
 As we grew into adults, this myth became a mold that shaped our romantic futures.
 At its heart, the myth of lost love is simply a child's attempt to identify the inner flaws that made love go away.
 Often these "flaws" turn out to be our greatest gifts.

 Using the composite story of "Debbie", I'll take you, step by step, through an exploration of the three main aspects of the myth of lost love.
 At each intersection, I'll present you with a simple question.
 I encourage you not to hesitate--just answer each question as you go along.
 You don't have to write anything down, simply think about each question until ideas, insights and answers come to you.
 At the end of this post, you will have a richer sense of your own myth of lost love.